Edward L. Fike: Career

-The Times printed a response from Fike which stated, in part: "The suspicion grows and grows that the [Los Angeles] Board of Education by a one-vote margin knowingly sacrificed the Shadow Hills neighborhood upon the altar of forced integration as demanded by agitators and by the U.S. government as its price for federal aid."
+The Times printed a response from Fike which stated, in part: "The suspicion grows and grows that the Los Angeles Board of Education by a one-vote margin knowingly sacrificed the Shadow Hills neighborhood upon the altar of forced integration as demanded by agitators and by the U.S. government as its price for federal aid."

 Fike moved to San Diego, California, in 1970 as director of news and editorial analysis for Copley Newspapers, and in 1977 he was named editor of the editorial pages of the San Diego Union.

 Political opinions

-Fike in 1960 called for Montana State University President Harry K. Newburn to "knock heads together starting with Dr. Leslie Fiedler" (an American literary critic, known for his interest in mythography and his championing of genre fiction) and quoted a letter from an English Department instructor who accused the department of promoting material of a pornographic nature and making a mockery of religion and morals.
+Fike in 1960 called for Montana State University president Harry K. Newburn to "knock heads together starting with Dr. Leslie Fiedler" (an American literary critic, known for his interest in mythography and his championing of genre fiction) and quoted a letter from an English Department instructor who accused the department of promoting material of a pornographic nature and making a mockery of religion and morals.

 In 1962, Fike "called for a stronger stand against communism throughout the world; charged that intellectual and moral failures have paved the way for communism; claimed that equality cannot be conferred but must be earned; and accused Americans of abandoning the virtues that made the nation strong and no longer holding the Constitution sacred."
 In that year he was registered as a Republican living at 1512 Strand, Manhattan Beach, California.

 Fike was noted in 1982 as a "longtime friend and supporter" of the Americanism Educational League.

 Shooting and legal actions

-On the night of August 12, 1959, three .22-caliber bullets were fired toward the Fikes home in Lewistown, two of them entering the house and just missing the head of Mrs. Fikes.
+On the night of August 12, 1959, three .22-caliber bullets were fired toward the Fikes' home in Lewistown, two of them entering the house and just missing the head of his wife.
 Ray Wilson, who was a Lewistown Daily News reporter at the time, was charged with first-degree assault.
 A jury found Wilson not guilty on December 10, 1960.
 Wilson filed two civil claims of libel against the Fike Publishing Company, whose newspaper had published a letter by Henry Ronish of Denton in which Ronish said the unidentified shooter had an "unbalanced mind" and was a "menace to society."
 A judge sustained a demurrer which stated there was no cause of action in the complaints.